(A simple example for developing

 Processing version 1 provided the easy generation of desktop applications for

 Linux, Mac and Windows.
-Now, version 2 of Processing offers, in addition, export
+Version 2 of Processing offered, in addition, export

 (via Processing.js).
 This